 Threat hunting isn’t just for the biggest organizations anymore.
 As the SolarWinds attack demonstrated, any size company can be vulnerable to stealthy attackers who worm their way into the enterprise.
 Even if a company has no assets of interest to foreign spies, financially motivated cybercriminals can use the same access points and evasion techniques.
+Go and visit some helpful websites if you’re looking for a partner to play a vital role in your incident management process to provide tailored incident analysis, containment and eradication actions with speed, scale and efficiency.

 There are no signs this year will be better on the cybersecurity front.
 Criminals are sitting on piles of money they can invest in improving their attack technologies and infrastructure, and nations will continue to pursue their political goals via sophisticated hacks, using tools like digital identity management to protect your business data.
+Many people can also now find themselves faced with a charge of internet crime (as there are so many scams and crimes that are now committed online) so it really helps actually to know a very reliable cyber crime lawyer that you can use if that does ever happen.
+So, keep a lawyer like that in your contact details.

 According to IBM’s Cost of a Data Breach Report 2020, the average organization takes 315 days to detect and contain a breach caused by a malicious attack.
 The longer the attackers stay inside your systems, the more money it costs.
 According to IBM, it costs companies an additional $1.12 million if it takes them more than 200 days to detect a breach.